 I strongly prefer kettle-cooked chips.
 There were three brands to choose between: they all tried to strike a look that communicated “this is handmade, craft quality, and natural.”

 One of the brands looked more polished than the others.
 The paper bag was coated with white.
 You could tell they had spent a lot of money: both on the design, and on the printing technique.
 But as a result, it felt artificial.

 The second one looked terrible.
 The front of the bag looked messy; they had stuffed it with way too much stuff.
 Clearly, this was not the work of a professional.

 The third one was somewhere in the middle.
 It looked good, but not amazing.
 The paper bag was uncoated.
 It had a homemade quality to it, and I could easily imagine it being sold at an actual farmer’s market or something.

 I picked the last one even though, according to the halo effect of design, I should have picked the first one.

 The less professional design felt authentic, which is exactly what I was looking for.

 Well-designed brands impart a sense of professionalism and demonstrate a commitment to quality without having to say a single word.

 And when it comes to perception, a rising tide will lift all boats.
-By investing in good design, you are ensuring that potential customers see all aspects of your brand through rose-coloured glasses.
+By investing in good design, you are ensuring that potential customers see all aspects of your brand through rose-colored glasses.